Staff Directory

 Elizabeth Larson

 Director of Marketing | Elizabeth began her rowing experience in high school where she rowed for the Women's 2V 8+ her senior year at Winter Park Crew.
 In 2018, Elizabeth joined SRA as a 5am master coach, novice boys coach, and Director of Marketing.
-In 2021, she accepted an offer to work full time at Woodland Park Zoo, but remains SRA's part time Director of Marketing.
+Elizabeth now works as SRA's part time Director of Marketing.
 Outside of work, Elizabeth enjoys anything outdoors including hiking, kayaking, golfing, skiing, mountain biking, and road biking.

 [email protected]

 Director of Marketing | Elizabeth began her rowing experience in high school where she rowed for the Women's 2V 8+ her senior year at Winter Park Crew.
 In 2018, Elizabeth joined SRA as a 5am master coach, novice boys coach, and Director of Marketing.
-In 2021, she accepted an offer to work full time at Woodland Park Zoo, but remains SRA's part time Director of Marketing.
+Elizabeth now works as SRA's part time Director of Marketing.
 Outside of work, Elizabeth enjoys anything outdoors including hiking, kayaking, golfing, skiing, mountain biking, and road biking.

 [email protected]